syedwajid01/JavaLLDCheatsheet/README.md

 ## Java Core Concepts for LLD

+This section covers the essential Java language features that are fundamental for building any application and are frequently used in LLD interviews.

 ### Basic Data Types

 | Primitive Type | Wrapper Class | Size      | Description                   |